izure1/node-relation/README.md

 # node-relation

 This module helps you manage string, numbers as a group.

-The data inside the instance is immutable.
-The method does not modify the data inside, it returns the result of the calculation as a new instance.

 Check the code.
 ```
 import Relation from 'node-relation'